In this guide, I’ll break down everything you need to know about the 10 best online divorce services – the good, the bad, and the ugly.

 - Expect long delays in receiving your completed paperwork

 - Misleading pricing.
-Online Divorce makes it seem like the cost is $139 flat fee.
+Online Divorce makes it seem like the cost is a $139 flat fee.
 As it turns out, there are also monthly fees of $24.95 after the initial $139 charge until you cancel.
 I guess that explains the reason for the long delays.
 It certainly sounds like they are trying to milk you for every last red cent.
 Maybe that explains why 34% of the TrustPilot reviews are 1-star reviews.

 Just take a look at this review that sums up the kind of experience you can expect.